What We Are Learn On This Post

 - Vector(int size): Creates a vector whose initial capacity is specified by size.

-Vector( Collection<? extends E> c): It constructs a vector that contains the elements of a collection c. - Vector(int size, int incr): Creates a vector whose initial capacity is specified by size and increment is specified by incr.
-It specifies the number of elements to allocate each time that a vector is resized upward.
+- Vector(int size, int incr): Creates a vector whose initial capacity is specified by size and increment is specified by incr.
+It specifies the number of elements allocating each time a vector is resized upward.

 Vector Methods